 ShareTM is a pro-active translation memory that translates your app automatically to new languages.
 It works like magic!

-Discover add-ons that make translating and maintaining your project even more enjoyable.
+Discover advanced features that make translating and maintaining your project even more enjoyable.

-- Connected Apps share translations across backend and frontend, from Android to iOS, or anything else you would like.
+- Connected Projects share translations across backend and frontend, from Android to iOS, or anything else you would like.
 Many-to-many translation shared memory.

 - Format Conversions allow you to convert translated files between different formats.

 - Release Tags allow you to release translation updates iteratively only when you want.
 Test translations on stage before pushing to production.